Pre workout supplements are often hyped the same way as action movies.

 Atomic Bomb only provides 2.5 grams, which is not enough to give any of the training benefits.

 This is a big turn-off for me because outside of exotic stimulants (i.e. for athletes looking to use 100% safe ingredients that go nowhere near the grey area in the rules of their sport) citrulline is the most important ingredient in a muscle building pre workout supplement.

 Creatine is the most thoroughly researched (and best-selling) bodybuilding supplement of all time.

 It is one of the most widely used substances in all of sports because of it’s ability to boost explosive strength.

-In fact, a great meta-analysis published in the Journal of Strength and Conditioning Research in 2003 noted that creatine supplementation across 22 other clinical studies resulted in an average 8% strength increase, as well as an average increase in the number of reps per set until muscle failure of 14%.
+In fact, a great meta-analysis published in the Journal of Strength and Conditioning Research in 2003 looked at the results of 22 previous clinical studies to report the effects of creatine supplementation on weight training.
+They concluded that subjects experienced an average 8% strength increase, and the number of reps per set until muscle failure rose by 14%.
 (14)

 It’s the one strength building ingredient that every athlete should be using.

 And creatine is perfectly safe, too.
 (15)